When you find yourself wondering, “Is an MPH degree worth it,” there is a lot to think about. You will need to assess:

 How Can You Get the Most Value from an MPH Program?

 There are many opportunities in public health, which makes an MPH degree a valuable option.
-An online MPH program can be especially beneficial for those who are already working professionals in the health care field.
-The online program at Regis College creates value by:
+An online MPH program can be especially beneficial for those who are already working in the health care field.
+The Regis College online Master of Public Health program creates value by:

-- Two concentrations, Epidemiology and Health Care & Policy Management, that help you gain the specialized knowledge needed to work in specific public health fields.
+- Providing two concentrations –– Epidemiology and Health Policy and Management –– that help you gain the specialized knowledge to work in specific public health fields.

-The value you can gain from an MPH depends on your personal goals.
-However, the raw data points to an industry that is growing, jobs that pay well, and flexible learning options.
-Regis College can help you explore the full potential of an MPH.
-Contact us today to speak with an admissions counselor and learn more about what you can expect from the degree.
+The value you can gain from an MPH depends on your individual goals.
+However, the raw data reveals an industry that is growing, jobs that pay well, and learning options that are flexible.